Hadiza Bawa-Garba case: Reaction

 There is broad agreement that serious errors were made in Adcock's treatment.
 However, there has been a public debate about the background, context and pressures in which doctors work, and what happens when mistakes are made.
-The discussion centred on the issues of what systems and processes are in place that make mistakes less likely, and improve the chances of detecting them when they do occur.
+The discussion centered on the issues of what systems and processes are in place that make mistakes less likely, and improve the chances of detecting them when they do occur.
 In the case of Dr Bawa-Garba, the NHS Trust in question recognised there were systemic failures and pressures which contributed to the death of a patient.
 Dr Bawa-Garba had an excellent record until then.
 Dr Jeeves Wijesuriya, the then junior doctors' committee chair for the British Medical Association (BMA), argued that these systemic shortcomings were not adequately considered in the initial trial.

-At the end of January 2018, BMA council chair, Chaand Nagpaul, expressed concerns over doctors' fears and challenges in working under pressure in the NHS.
+At the end of January 2018, BMA council chair Chaand Nagpaul expressed concerns over doctors' fears and challenges in working under pressure in the NHS.
 He explained that without clarity from the General Medical Council (GMC) and others, issues surrounding recording reflective learning would result in defensive practice and failure to learn from experience.
 The BMA, in response, would, therefore, take actions to liaise with the GMC regarding the culture of fear, blame and system failings.
 Guidance to doctors on appraisal and recording reflection have also been included, as well as the launch of an online reporting system.
 Jeremy Hunt warned of the "unintended consequences" of the ruling, saying that "For patients to be safe, we need doctors to be able to reflect completely openly and freely about what they have done, to learn from mistakes, to spread best practice around the system, to talk openly with their colleagues."

-The Doctors’ Association UK, a campaign and lobbying group for Doctors and the NHS campaigned to raise awareness of system failures in the case.
+The Doctors' Association UK, a campaign and lobbying group for Doctors and the NHS, campaigned to raise awareness of system failures in the case.

 During the period that the MPTS and GMC suspended and then erased Dr Bawa-Garba, confidence among doctors in England that the GMC is regulating doctors well and that its procedures are fair fell.
 The GMC released a FAQ about the case, covering issues such as what doctors should do if concerned about staffing levels and reflective practice.

-The UK government introduced a series of reforms in response to the case, with a report released in June 2018.
+The UK government introduced a series of reforms in response to the case, with a report being released in June 2018.